DivyaNareshkumarPatel/eMedix/README.md

 # eMedix

 eMedix is a comprehensive web application that connects patients with registered hospitals and doctors for easy appointment booking.
-The platform allows patients to book appointments (offline or online) based on their disease and doctor's advice.
+The platform allows patients to book appointments (online).

 ## Features